2 Partial equilibrium and the “Keynesian Cross”

 \[ \text{Planned Spending}(Y,r, T, G) = C(Y,T) + PI(r) + G \]

-We will define as the situation where planned spending is equal to actual spending, \(Y\).
+We will define partial equilibrium as the situation where planned spending is equal to actual spending, \(Y\).
 Formally:

 Definition 2.1 Definition of Partial Equilibrium Given an interest rate \(r\), a level of lump sum taxes \(T\) and a level of government spending \(G\), the economy is in partial equilibrium when the following is true:

-1. Given aggregate income and taxes, consumers are behaving according to their consumption function \(C(Y,T)\)
+1. Consumers are behaving according to their consumption function \(C(Y,T)\)

 2. Given the interest rate, planned investment is described by the investment function \(PI(r)\)

-Partial equilibrium determines \(Y^{PE}\), the partial equilibrium level of output, as the \(Y\) that solves the above equation.
+\(Y^{PE}\), the partial equilibrium level of output, is the \(Y\) that solves the above equation.

 This is “equilibrium” because we’re considering what all of the agents in the economy do optimally given a fixed interest rate when they have no reason to change their behavior.
 But we have not specified how interest rates are determined, which is why we call it “partial.”